tomsouthall/gulp-template-compile/readme.md

 }
 ```

-#### options.namespace
+#### options.objectName
 Type: `String`
-Default: 'JST'
+Default: 'templates'

-The namespace in which the precompiled templates will be assigned.
-Starting from version **1.0** you could also provide a dotted namespace that will be correctly handled, thanks to **fhawkes**.
-For example 'custom.namespace' will result in `window['custom']['namespace']`.
+The object to which the precompiled templates will be assigned.

 #### options.templateSettings
 Type: `Object`